 "People don't look at what the rate's going to be once the teaser is over," says Daniel Wishnatsky, a certified financial planner and owner of Special Kids Financial in Phoenix.
 "The assumption is that it's going to be a reasonable rate.
 But with these particular loans, it's not unusual for it to go up to 18 to 20 percent.
 They're surprised six months later when it expires.
 But if they'd done their homework, they wouldn't be."

 3. Not reading the fine print

 That homework is reading the offer's fine print.
 Not doing so is credit card blunder No. 3.

 It's especially important to note the rate on unsolicited offers.
 If you're struggling financially, you're not likely to get the most favorable rates or terms.
 You'll be paying higher interest rates.
-So comparison shop for a credit card.
+So compaison chop for a credit card.

 6. Making minimum payments

-OK.
-You do need another card.
-You read the fine print, you completely understand the terms and you got a competitive rate.
-But even after choosing the perfect credit card, people still make mistakes, such as No. 6 on our list, making minimum-only payments.
+Let's say you do need another card.
+You read the fine print, you completely understand the terms and you get a competitive rate.
+But even after choosing the perfect credit card, people still make mistakes, such as No. 6 on our list, making only the minimum payments.

 7. Paying your bill late